• Add description, images, menus and links to your mega menu

 How to Choose a Shampoo for Gray or Silver Hair

-Scalp health is also an important factor.
-Ingredients such as rosemary and lavender essential oils are commonly used in natural hair care to support scalp balance while providing a light botanical scent.
+Look for gentle cleansers, plant oils, and strengthening proteins rather than heavy coatings or strong detergents.
+Scalp health matters too.
+Rosemary and lavender essential oils are commonly used to support scalp balance while providing a light botanical scent.

 FAQ